 Volunteers at La Casa Paws believe someone deliberately hurt these cats.
 Still, Miami-Dade Animal Services said there are no witnesses or sufficient evidence to move forward with an investigation, but they are urging anyone with information to come forward.

-With little information about how this occurred, Jess and others caring for the cats are hoping for answers, justice, and, eventually, a forever home for them both.
+With little information about how this occurred, Jess and others caring for the cats are hoping for answers, justice and, eventually, a forever home for them both.

 Click here to donate to La Casa Paws.
+A GoFundMe page has also been started for the cats.

 Copyright 2026 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.